crypt4489/SMBReader/README.md

 **Why atlas shadow maps?**
 Packing multiple shadow maps into a single atlas reduces descriptor overhead and allows shadow map assignment to be resolved during the GPU culling pass rather than requiring a separate CPU-side pass.

-**Vertex compression formats** were reversed from the SMB binary data using Ghidra and cross-referenced against known quantization constants in the Oddworld modding community's prior work.
-All decompressors were implemented from first principles.
+**Vertex compression formats** were reversed from the SMB binary data using Ghidra and cross-referenced against released PDBs.

 ---